HernanLe100/Godot_Data_Structures/README.md

 A collection of data structure scripts that make up kNN search and graph algorithms in GDScript
 - written in Godot 4.4

-Fun fact: this code is adapted from personal programs written in Java!
+**Fun fact:** This code is adapted from personal programs written in Java!

 # Data Structures
 ## KD Tree